ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-02-27-alloy-win-loki/index.md

 ![loki view](./snclient-alloy-omd-loki-grafana.png)

 #### Troubleshooting
 Logs not appearing in Grafana?
-Check the *C:\Program Files\snclient\snclient.log*, verify the Loki URL, and ensure the SNClient+ service is running.
+Check the *C:\Program Files\snclient\snclient.log*, verify the Loki URL, and ensure the SNClient service is running.
 Make sure there is no firewall blocking the traffic between Windows and OMD.

 ### Conclusion
 This setup provides a modern and efficient solution for centralizing Windows Event Logs using state-of-the-art observability tools.
-By integrating SNClient+, Grafana Alloy, and Loki within an OMD environment, logs can be seamlessly collected, processed, and analyzed in a scalable and structured way.
+By integrating SNClient, Grafana Alloy, and Loki within an OMD environment, logs can be seamlessly collected, processed, and analyzed in a scalable and structured way.
 This approach eliminates outdated methods such as simple syslog forwarding, offering a robust and future-proof logging pipeline for Windows environments.